beeper/beepy/raspberrypi/README.md

 Hold the "end call" button during power cycle to put the keyboard MCU into bootloader mode, it will now appear as a USB storage device and you can drag'n'drop the new firmware (\*.uf2) into the drive and it will reboot with the new firmware.

 ### Software
-You can read the key strokes from the keyboard over i2c using this [library](https://github.com/solderparty/arturo182_CircuitPython_BBQ10Keyboard).
-Running the modified test file [../bbq10keyboard_simpletest.py](bbq10keyboard_simpletest.py) will also cycle through the RGB LEDs.
+Follow the instructions here to install the keyboard driver https://github.com/wallComputer/bbqX0kbd_driver/